 St. John seems to be having fun too.
 And yes, those gay henchmen, played by Putter Smith and Bruce Glover, are a hoot.
 It’s a great touch that makes the movie feel very modern.
 Charles Gray (The Rocky Horror Picture Show) is a surprisingly dull Blofeld though.
 He’s a good actor, but for some reason he seems to be struggling to make the super-villain interesting.
-I much prefer Donald Pleasence’s and Telly Savalas’s interpretations.
 Lana Wood, Natalie’s sister, plays ‘Plenty’ O’Toole.
 Sammy Davis Jr. had a cameo role that was deleted in post-production.

-The title song, composed by John Barry and with lyrics by Don Black, is sung by Shirley Bassey.
+The title song, composed by John Barry (Born Free and The Lion in Winter) and with lyrics by Don Black, is sung by Shirley Bassey.
 It is a deliciously racy tune.
 The song per se is not great, but Bassey really knows how to sing a Bond melody!

 Conclusions & Final Thoughts: